stefanspringer1/swift-package-manager/Documentation/Design/EvolutionIdeas.md

 ## Cross-platform Sandboxing

-Sandboxing is one way to help prevent `Package.swift` manifest evaluation and builds from escaping out into your system, either accidentally or deliberately.
+Sandboxing is one way to help prevent `Composition.swift` manifest evaluation and builds from escaping out into your system, either accidentally or deliberately.
 SwiftPM uses macOS's sandboxing technology already, but it would be great to bring this safety to other platforms.